kent-map/kent/20c/ww2-doodlebug.md

 <param ve-entity title="Britain" eid="Q145">
 <param ve-entity title="Orpington" eid="Q123977">

-The year 1944 was one of wide and devastating humanitarian loss for Kent, particularly due to the impact of a newly invented ‘revenge weapon’ (Vergeltungswaffen) used by the Germans towards the end of WW2: the V-1 flying bomb, also known as the doodlebug.
-Nicknamed thus because of its erratic movement and the buzzing noise which signalled its arrival overhead, the doodlebug was a flying bomb powered by a jet engine.
-The heavy bombing of Kent with 2,400 doodlebugs in the Summer of 1944 would lead to this period being known retrospectively as ‘Doodlebug Summer’.
+The year 1944 was one of devastating human loss for Kent, in part due to the impact of a newly invented ‘revenge weapon’ (Vergeltungswaffen) used by the Germans.
+The V-1 flying bomb, also known as the doodlebug because of its erratic movement and the buzzing noise which signalled its arrival overhead, was a flying bomb powered by a jet engine.
+The heavy bombing of Kent with 2,400 doodlebugs in the Summer of 1944 lead to the period becoming known as ‘Doodlebug Summer’.
 <param ve-image
        label="Kent map"
        description="A map of the area"
        license="Creative Commons Attribution Share-Alike 3.0 Unported"
        url="https://upload.wikimedia.org/wikipedia/commons/f/fd/Kent_UK_location_map.svg">

 Despite its somewhat light-hearted nickname, the doodlebug was a source of great terror for civilians.
-Tonbridge which was "bang on the routes of several 'bomb lanes' went through a period of anxiety and stress".[^ref1] However for others there was a curiosity about the new weapon and opportunities to view a Doodlebug were given to residents of Herne Bay at xxx[^ref2]  and Whitstable at the Auction Mart.
-Adults were charged 6d and children 3d to view the bomb, with the funds going towards the Fund for the 'few'.[^ref3]
+Tonbridge which was "bang on the routes of several 'bomb lanes' went through a period of anxiety and stress"[^ref1] recording 100 doodlebug incidents[^ref2].
+However for others the doodlebug was an object of curiosity and opportunities to view a Doodlebug were given to residents of Herne Bay at xxx[^ref2]  and Whitstable at the Auction Mart.
+Adults were charged 6d and children 3d to view the bomb, with the funds going towards the Fund for the 'few'. [^ref3]  At the bank holiday fete in Canterbury one of the popular side shows was "an almost complete specimen of the Hun's terror weapon",[^ref4]
 <param ve-image
        label="V-1 flying bomb"
        description="The Fiesler 103R bomb"